-IFRS Reference Title and Nature of change Application Impact on initial Application Affected date Standard(s) IFRS 9 (2014) (issued Jul 2014) Standard(s) Financial Instruments Classification and measurement Financial assets will either be measured - at amortised cost, - fair value through other comprehensive income (FVTOCI) or - fair value through profit or loss (FVTPL).
+IFRS Reference Title and Nature of change Application Impact on initial Application Affected Standard(s) date IFRS 9 (2014) Classification and measurement Annual The first time application of IFRS 9 (2014) (issued Jul 2014) Standard(s) Financial Instruments Classification and measurement Financial assets will either be measured - at amortised cost, - fair value through other comprehensive income (FVTOCI) or - fair value through profit or loss (FVTPL).
 Impairment The impairment model is a more 'forward looking' model in that a credit event no longer has to occur before credit losses are recognised.
 For financial assets measured at amortised cost or fair value through other comprehensive income (FVTOCI), an entity will now always recognise (at a minimum) 12 months of expected losses in profit or loss.
 Lifetime expected losses will be recognised on these assets when there is a significant increase in credit risk after initial recognition.
 Hedging The new hedge accounting model introduced the following key changes: -Simplified effectiveness testing, including removal of the 80-125% highly effective threshold -More items will now qualify for hedge accounting, e.g. pricing components within a non-financial item, and net foreign exchange cash positions -Entities can hedge account more effectively the exposures that give rise to two risk positions (e.g. interest rate risk and foreign exchange risk, or commodity risk and foreign exchange risk) that are managed by separate derivatives over different periods -Less profit or loss volatility when using options, forwards, and foreign currency swaps -New alternatives available for economic hedges of credit risk and 'own use' contracts which will reduce profit or loss volatility.
-The first time application of IFRS 9 will have a wide and potentially very significant impact on the accounting for financial instruments.
+Annual reporting periods commencing on or after 1 January 2018 The first time application of IFRS 9 will have a wide and potentially very significant impact on the accounting for financial instruments.
 The new impairment requirements are likely to bring significant changes for impairment provisions for trade receivables, loans and other financial assets not measured at fair value through profit or loss.
 Due to the recent release of this standard, the entity has not yet made a detailed assessment of the impact of this standard.